gradoally/a-careers-api/Deployment.md

 * Self test:
     * Go to `/home/somebackend` folder
     * Runs `dotnet test`
-    * In 1-2 minutes it should finish with green text like: `Passed!  - Failed: 0, Passed: 3, Skipped: 0, Total: 3, Duration: Х ms - backend.tests.dll (net8.0)`
+    * In 1-2 minutes it should finish with green text like: `Passed!  - Failed: 0, Passed: 3, Skipped: 0, Total: 3, Duration: Х ms - backend.tests.dll`
 * Go to `/home/somebackend/backoffice`
 * Edit `appsettings.json` (put master contract address into MasterAddress, change other params if required)
 * Build application using `dotnet publish -c Release -o /var/www/somebackend`, where folder after `-o` is target folder you want to run app from.